The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Lotka-Volterra Details

 Here we discuss some methodology specific to the Lotka-Volterra example in more detail.

-\subsection{Restricting $x$ to positive values}
+\subsection{Restricting \lowercase{$x$} to Positive Values}

 For our Lotka-Volterra model, $x_i=(u_i,v_i)$ represents two population sizes.
-Negative values don't have a natural interpretation, and also cause numerical errors in the model i.e.~the matrix $\beta$ in \eqref{eq:LVdiffusion} may no longer be positive definite so that a Cholesky factor, required in \eqref{eq:SDE}, is not available.
+Negative values don't have a natural interpretation, and also cause numerical errors in the model i.e.~the matrix $\beta$ in (17) may no longer be positive definite so that a Cholesky factor, required in (2), is not available\footnote{ Note all equation references in Section \ref{sec:LVpos} are to the main paper. }.

 Therefore we wish to restrict the support of $q(x|\theta;\phi_x)$ to positive values.
-To do so we add a final elementwise softplus bijection to our local IAF.
+We so by the following method, which can be applied more generally, beyond this specific model.
+We add a final elementwise softplus bijection to our nMA model.
 Let $\tilde{x}$ be the output before this final bijection.
-The log density \eqref{eq:q density} gains an extra term to become
+The log density (7) gains an extra term to become

 where $\gamma$ is the derivative of the softplus function (i.e.~the logistic function).
 The ELBO calculations remain unchanged except for taking

 We implement our method as before with this modification to $\lambda_i$.